Berat-PC/traveler-game/README.md

 Each gift has its own point.
 The brother will be happy with the true one.

 Objective : Our aim is to mention about the biggest cities of Switzerland and their famous places.

+NOTE : Codes will be updated , there are some missing codes to be developed !!